cwhesp/cwhesp.github.io/_posts/2017-08-30-conv-net-one.md

 ---
-title: Convolution Neural Network Walkthrough -Post 1 |Summer Research: Summary
+title: Convolution Neural Network Walkthrough -Post 1 |Summer Research Summary
 category: Computer
 excerpt: |
   This post records the necessary links and excerpts to understand convolution neural network from shallow to deep.